AtaaEddin/beautiful-sign-language-tr/README.md

 ## Features
 - **Functionality**
 	- **word-base system**
-		- for one sign language sentence be translated should be fed to the system as **words**, each word considered as independent Input.
+		- for one sign language sentence to be translated, it should be fed to the system as **words**, each word considered as independent Input.
 		- accurate, simple and fast
 		- Input space is discrete, means each video(input) is a word.
 	- **sentence-base system**